ewoks-kit/ewoksserver/doc/dev.rst

     uvicorn <projectname>.main:app

-Ewoksserver does not provide this.
+Ewoksserver does not provide this since a global app instance does not allow configuration before instantiation and is impractical for unit testing.

 API versioning
 --------------